 Roberta Wolschon is a Board Certified Counselor (NCC) with the National Board for Certified Counselors, and she is Licensed with the State of Michigan as a Licensed Professional Counselor (LPC).
 She has obtained a certification in trauma and loss through the National Institute of Trauma and Loss at level II and is a Certified Trauma Consultant (CTC).

-Roberta's areas of speciality include Women's Issues, Adjustment Disorder, Trauma and Loss, Post Traumatic Stress, Communication, Depression, Anxiety, Grief/Loss, Anger Management, Co-Dependency, Attachment Disorders, Behavior Prevention and Intervention, Marital/Relationship Recovery, Parenting - Strengthening the Parent-Child Bond, Play Therapy.
+Roberta's areas of speciality include Women's Issues, Adjustment Disorder, Trauma and Loss, Post Traumatic Stress, Communication, Depression, Anxiety, Mindfulness, Grief/Loss, Anger Management, Co-Dependency, Attachment Disorders, Behavior Prevention and Intervention, Marital/Relationship Recovery, Parenting - Strengthening the Parent-Child Bond, Play Therapy.

 Aaron R. Forgash MA LPC NCC